oweb36/mws-docs/Characters/Air Conditioners/AEX.md

 EXMGR is a good guy, with bad social skills in a nutshell.

 ### HR
+TLDR: Cold, Aggressive, Introverted.
+Slightly angry.
+Good in the inside, but not good on the outside.

 HR is the gruffy boi.
 He is the strongest one, and therefore has a pretty rough and tough personality.
 He is not a jock though, he doesn't exercise that much.

 He isn't the most welcoming, and is very irritable.
 HR is also quite unpleasant to interact with at times.
 He is also not that emotional, to the point where he doesn't let his emotions appear to others (like sadness cus boys are boys).
 Basically he is an unpleasant and emotionless person.